Personal Data Processing Principles

 8.1.
 The User, as a data subject, has some rights relating to the processing of personal data, which they can exercise at any time.
 These rights are based on legal regulations.
-They include the right (i) to access to personal data, (ii) to rectification of inaccurate and to completion of incomplete personal data, (iii) to erasure of personal data, if the data are no longer needed for the purposes for which they were collected or otherwise processed, or if it is found out that they were processed unlawfully, (iv) to restriction of the processing of personal data, (v) to data portability, (vi) the right to object upon which the processing of their personal data will be terminated, unless there are demonstrable, serious, and legitimate reasons for the processing that prevail over the interests or rights and freedoms of the data subjects, particularly if the reason is potential enforcement of legal claims, and (vii) the right to address the Office for Personal Data Protection (www.uoou.cz).
+They include the right (i) to access to personal data, (ii) to rectification of inaccurate and to completion of incomplete personal data, (iii) to erasure of personal data, if the data are no longer needed for the purposes for which they were collected or otherwise processed, or if it is found out that they were processed unlawfully, (iv) to restriction of the processing of personal data, (v) to data portability, (vi) the right to object upon which the processing of their personal data will be terminated, unless there are demonstrable, serious, and legitimate reasons for the processing that prevail over the interests or rights and freedoms of the data subjects, particularly if the reason is potential enforcement of legal claims, (vii) the right to withdraw consent for personal data processing, if the personal data are processed based on the basis of consent, and (viii) the right to address the Office for Personal Data Protection (www.uoou.cz).

 a) The right to access to your personal data: if the User wishes to know whether the Controller processes their personal data, they are entitled to get information about the fact whether their personal data are processed or not.
 If so, they are entitled to get access to these personal data.
 In the case of groundless, excessive, or repeated requests, the Controller shall be entitled to charge a reasonable fee for a copy of the provided personal data, or to reject a request (this provision similarly applies to the below rights).